-You: “I understand that you feel frustrated because you bought an expensive item, however we did offer you additional training and support at the time of the sale and you declined.
-If you’d like to purchase training and support now, I’m happy to help you with that.”
+You: “I understand that you feel frustrated because you bought an expensive item and could not install it yourself, however we did offer you professional installation at the time of the sale and you declined.
+If you’d like to purchase a professional installation right now, I’m happy to assist you with it.”

 20% Profit Client: “I’ve spent enough already.
-I’m never buying from you again!”
+If you don’t send them out for free, I’m never buying from you again!”